-Throughout 2021, every Monday evening all spaces at Dancehouse will be given over to a number of distinct communities or groups of artists to practice in parallel.
+Throughout 2021, every Monday evening all spaces at Dancehouse are filled with local dance communities to practice in parallel and proximity with each other.
 Each group is allocated time and will determine how they want to use the space.
 Together the groups determine how they respectfully share the building.

 Anchored around the improvisational performance evening Now Pieces throughout the year, the last Sunday evening of every month will be dedicated to low-tech public performances curated and organised by the supported groups.